-The County of San Luis Obispo Department of Agriculture/Weights and Measures' Weed Management Program conducts surveillance throughout the county to search for new pest plants and for signs of spread of existing populations of noxious weed species that are currently managed.
+The County of San Luis Obispo Department of Agriculture/Weights and Measures' Weed Management Program conducts surveillance throughout the county and coordinates with the San Luis Obispo County Weed Management Area (WMA) to efficiently identify new pest plants and signs of spread of existing noxious weed populations.
 Once plants are found, physical removal, herbicide treatments, and biological control are the tools used to mitigate the spread of invasive pest plants.

 For information about a certain invasive weed species, please visit: